lincanbin/Python-Binary-Statistics/README.md

 # Python-Binary-Statistics
-Count the number of 1 and 0 in a file.
+Count the number of 1 and 0 in a binary file.

 Inspired by [Zhihu](http://www.zhihu.com/question/20289032/answer/43851592).